lxj1999/lxj1999.github.io/_pages/about.md

 # 📑 Course Projects
 - *2023.08 - 2023.12*, Ongoing, Virtual Ping-pong Player Trained by Reinforcement Learning, NUS
 - *2023.08 - 2023.12*, Ongoing, Grasp of Blanket, NUS
-- *2023.02 - 2023.05*, CV segmentation and AI classification of Chip Numbers, NUS
+- *2023.02 - 2023.05*, CV Segmentation and AI Classification of Picture of Chip Index, NUS
-  -
+  - Utilized Matlab to segment letters and numbers in the picture with self-written functions (worked as regionprops, bwlabel and so on).
+  - Utilized Matlab to recognize and classify letters and numbers in the picture with simple CNN.
-- *2023.03 - 2023.04*, Comparison of Solvers in Solving (Positive Semi-definite) Problems, NUS
+- *2023.03 - 2023.04*, Comparison of Solvers in Solving SDP (Semi-definite Program) Problems, NUS
-  -
+  - Utilized SDPT3 solver and SeDuMi solver on CVX interface in Matlab to solve the pure primal form of SDP.
 - *2020.02 - 2020.12*, Swarm Intelligence Algorithms in Flexible Job Shop Scheduling Problem (FJSP), XJTU
   - Designed a data generation method for eight workpieces, six machine tools, and six processes for the FJSP problem.
   - Utilized genetic algorithm (GA), ant colony optimization algorithm (ACO) and particle swarm optimization algorithm (PSO) to solve the FJSP problem.